May 10, 1876 — A Big Day for Alec and the World.

 * * * * *

-On May 10, 1876, the Centennial Exposition was in the headlines of every newspaper and only a handful of people had even heard of a telephone.
+On May 10, 1876, the Centennial Exposition filled the headlines of every newspaper in the country while very few people had ever heard of a telephone.
 Today telephones are everywhere and the Centennial Exposition is but a footnote to history.
-Just imagine all the remarkable, but unheralded things that might be happening at this very moment.
+Who knows what history-changing event might at this very moment be unfolding somewhere in obscurity.

 - Crowd in front of Main Building of Centennial Exposition on May 10, 1876.
 Image from The PhillyHistory Blog.